hetalang/heta-specifications/syntax.md

     };
     ```

-2. There are [special string formats](#special-string-formats) which are used to describe the particular properties of actions or classes.
-They follow the same **String** syntax but also have the specific syntax rules.
+3. There are [special string formats](#special-string-formats) used to describe specific properties of actions or classes.
+They follow the same \<String\> syntax but also have specific rules.

     Example:
     ```heta